dergigi/dergigi.github.io/collections/_posts/2026-06-15-forgetting.markdown

 do.
 Who knows.

-Someone came up to me recently and out of all the things I ever wrote they thanked me for writing about my father, which is strange, since it's a personal piece I wrote to process his death.
+Someone came up to me recently and out of all the things I ever wrote they thanked me for writing about [my father], which is strange, since it's a personal piece I wrote to process his death.
 I wrote it for myself.
 I'm not even sure why I published it, but I did.
 I guess most decisions are like that: we barely understand why we do something, but we do it anyway.
 And we try to rationalize